amit221/mongodb-denormalized-data-sync/README.md

 <h2>Core Features</h2>
 1. It was designed to do all the synchronization with minimum overhead on the database and do most of the checks in memory.
 2. It uses the native MongoDB <a href='https://docs.mongodb.com/manual/changeStreams/'>Change Streams</a> in order to keep track about updates.
-3. It has a plan A and plan B to recover after a crash.
+3. It has a plan A and B to recover after a crash.
+4. It gives you an easy way to create dependncies with no worries of handling them
+5. After declaring Your dependncies you can retroactive sync your data

 <h2>Notice</h2>